h2oai/h2o-2/h2o-docs/source/faq/hadoop_related.rst

 Sending YARN Logs for Hadoop Troubleshooting
 """"""""""""""""""""""""""""""""""""""""""""
-If H\ :sub:`2`\ O does not launch properly on Hadoop, send us the YARN logs.
+If H2O does not launch properly on Hadoop, send us the YARN logs.

-When launching H\ :sub:`2`\ O on Hadoop, the following messages display regardless of launch failure or success.
+When launching H2O on Hadoop, the following messages display regardless of launch failure or success.
 If these messages do not display, the argument has not been entered correctly:

 ::